crkn-rcdr/Digital-Preservation/RepositoryAnalysis/README.md

 ## Traits to determine

+* Files and structure
    * Single SIP, or multiple SIP (excluding metadata updates)
-* Metadata updates, and what was different (dmdSec, structMap order, labels, ?other?)
    * Duplicate SIP?
    * Duplicate files across SIP revisions?
    * Files in SIP revisions that exist within other AIPs (current or previous revisions)
+   * Only one type of file (image, PDF)
+* Metadata
+   * Metadata updates, and what was different (dmdSec, structMap order, labels, ?other?)
    * Image files which have OCR, and which format used (txtmap or Alto)

 ## Questions to help answer